Rongmook Ceder Tea Garden: Area overview

+Cat sitting on traditional stove during winter seasons in Ceder Tea Garden.

 Demographics

 According to the 2011 Census of India, Rongmook Ceder Tea Garden had a total population of 5,150 of which 2,528 (49%) were males and 2,622 (51%) were females.
 There were 423 persons in the age range of 0 to 6 years.
 The total number of literate people in Rongmook Ceder Tea Garden was 3,455 (67.09% of the population over 6 years).

 Infrastructure

 According to the District Census Handbook 2011, Darjiling, Rongmook Ceder Tea Garden covered an area of 7.1428 km^{2}.
 Among the civic amenities, it had 8 km of roads with open drains, the protected water supply involved overhead tank and spring.
 It had 1,220 domestic electric connections.
 Among the educational facilities it had were 7 primary schools, 1 middle school, the nearest secondary and senior secondary schools at Pacherig Bazar 8 km away.
 It had 1 non-formal education centre (Sarva Siksha Abhiyan).
 An important commodity it manufactured was tea.